cxingkai/spelunky2-twitch/README.md

 6. When stopping your stream, press Ctrl + C on both terminal windows.

 ## How to edit
 You may not want to have "the magic button" as the reward, but you can change it to something else.
-But before that, open `Spelunky Twitch Integration\Data\parse.lua`.
+But before that, open `Data\parse.lua`.
 Search for `if MSG == "the magic button"` and replace `the magic button` with whatever your reward is called.